Hello and welcome to the podcast of the Load Seaters episode 1272 for Monday the 13th of October 2025.

 Right.

-And so if you want to subscribe or make a one time donation, that's also an option up there because as you say, Josh, there are inheritance, and if we don't look after them, uh the new arrivals certainly won't be interested in doing anything of the kind.
+And if we don't look after them, the new arrivals certainly won't be interested in doing anything of the kind.

-I think most people can recognise that preserving your history is important.
+I think most people can recognize that preserving your history is important.

 I don't know if anyone's calling a castle racist.

-I think it's like uh shouting at brick.
+I think it's like shouting at a brick.

 I hope so.